nrfconnect/sdk-nrf/samples/bluetooth/mesh/sensor_client/README.rst

 * Mesh sensor client gets sensor data from one or more :ref:`Mesh sensor server(s) <bt_mesh_sensor_srv_readme>`.

 The model handling is implemented in :file:`src/model_handler.c`.
-A :c:type:`struct k_delayed_work` item is submitted recursively to periodically request sensor data.
+A :cpp:class:`k_delayed_work` item is submitted recursively to periodically request sensor data.

 Requirements
 ************